ddaugher/backoffice_docs/source/modify-app/distillery.rst

 ..
 Attention:: :elixir:`server: true` **is very important and is commonly left out.
 Make sure you have this line.**

 1. Replace :elixir:`:gigalixir_getting_started` with your app name e.g. :elixir:`:my_app`
-2. Replace :elixir:`GigalixirGettingStartedWeb.Endpoint` with your endpoint module name.
+2. Replace :elixir:`BackofficeDocsGettingStartedWeb.Endpoint` with your endpoint module name.
 You can find your endpoint module name by running something like

    .. code-block:: bash

      grep -R "defmodule.*Endpoint" lib/

    Phoenix 1.2, 1.3, and 1.4 give different names so this is a common source of errors.
-3. Replace :elixir:`GigalixirGettingStarted.Repo` with your repo module name e.g. :elixir:`MyApp.Repo`
+3. Replace :elixir:`BackofficeDocsGettingStarted.Repo` with your repo module name e.g. :elixir:`MyApp.Repo`

 You don't have to worry about setting your :bash:`SECRET_KEY_BASE` config because we generate one and set it for you.
 If you don't use a gigalixir managed postgres database, you'll have to set the :bash:`DATABASE_URL` yourself.

 Verify
 ^^^^^^